Lash Extension Safety and Aftercare Product Sourcing Guide for Packaging Plans

 This is the single most terrifying question a lash artist can receive 24 hours after a service.
 It usually comes accompanied by a photo of a bloodshot eye and a panicked client threatening a bad review, a chargeback, or worse—a lawsuit.

-For the B2B salon owner, dealing with eyes red after eyelash extensions is not just a medical inconvenience; it is a critical business liability.
+For the B2B salon owner, dealing with eyes red after eyelash extensions is not just a medical inconvenience; it is a critical business risk.
 A mismanagement of this situation can destroy your salon’s reputation.
 However, handled correctly, it is an opportunity to demonstrate expertise and cement client loyalty.

 This comprehensive white paper serves as your salon’s crisis management manual.
-We will dissect the crucial difference between chemical burns (technician error) and allergies (client biology), analyze the root causes of eyes red after eyelash extensions, and provide a roadmap to sourcing hypoallergenic inventory that minimizes your liability risk.
+We will dissect the crucial difference between chemical burns (technician error) and allergies (client biology), analyze the root causes of eyes red after eyelash extensions, and provide a roadmap to sourcing hypoallergenic inventory that minimizes your risk risk.

 Diagnosis Matrix: Chemical Burn vs. Allergic Reaction